Chapter 12: Documentation Styles: MLA and APA

 Formatting an Article from an Academic Journal with no DOI

 Author’s last name, first initial. middle initial.
 (Year, Month Date Published).
 Title of the article.
-Title of the Academic Journal, Volume # (Issue #), page numbers, Retrieved from URL.
+Title of the Academic Journal, Volume # (Issue #), page numbers, URL.

 Example of an Article from an Academic Journal with no DOI